-Because nitrous oxide is an oxidizer, fuel selection is critical.
+Because Nitrous oxide is an oxidizer, fuel selection is critical.
 Both octane and fuel consistency affect fuel burn rate.
 The oxidizer quality of nitrous oxide will accelerate the burn rate, so we recommend a high quality of gasoline.
 We also recommend you use the same grade of gasoline every time you use your nitrous oxide system.
-This will maintain the same fuel burn rate every time.
-Please refer to the jet map footnotes for information on what fuel types and fuel qualities that were used during the testing here at Edelbrock.
+This will help maintain the same fuel burn rate every time.